AC Milan: Return to victory and international affirmation (1950–1970)

+after defeating in the last match Hamburg and Leeds United respectively.

 10th Scudetto and decline (1970–1986)

 Domestically, the 1970s were characterized by the pursuit of the 10th Serie A title, which grants the winner the Scudetto star.
 For three years in a row, in 1971, 1972 and 1973, Milan ended up second in the league, after some memorable duels with Inter and Juventus.
 Finally, the achievement was reached in 1979.
 The same year saw the retirement of Gianni Rivera and the debut of Franco Baresi, at his first full season with the club.

 After this success, the team went into a period of decline.
 The club in 1980 was involved in the Totonero scandal and as punishment was relegated to Serie B for the first time in its history.
 The scandal was centred around a betting syndicate paying players and officials to fix the outcome of matches.
 Milan achieved promotion back to Serie A at the first attempt, winning the 1980–81 Serie B title, but were again relegated a year later as the team ended its 1981–82 campaign in third-last place.
 In 1983, Milan won the Serie B title for the second time in three seasons to return to Serie A, where they achieved a sixth-place finish in 1983–84.